Turn release notes into a changelog video users actually watch

 instant

-Export your branded changelog video in any format.
-Embed in email, post on LinkedIn, add to your in-app changelog.
-Update in 5 minutes when the next release ships.
+Export the branded changelog video in any format.
+Embed in the release-notes email, post on LinkedIn, add to the in-app changelog widget.
+Update any scene in five minutes when the next release ships.

 Built for changelog video, specifically